polemion/wxPython-Classic/README.rst

 ==================
-wxPython "Classic" release mirror, for "Wrye Mash - Polemos fork"
+wxPython "Classic" mirror, for "Wrye Mash - Polemos fork"
 ==================

 This is a fork of the source tree for wxPython, "Classic" or legacy verson.